Overview

 🧳 Tips

 Moc Chau rewards slow travel more than most highland destinations.
-The plateau has enough variety - tea hills, pine forests, ethnic minority villages, fruit orchards - to fill 2-3 days without repeating the same ground.
+The plateau has enough variety - tea hills, pine forests, ethnic minority villages, fruit orchards, flower fields by season - to fill 2-3 days without repeating the same ground.
 Accommodation ranges from basic guesthouses in town to homestays in Thai and H'mong villages on the plateau edge.
 The town itself is unremarkable but has good local food, particularly dishes using the plateau's dairy products - Moc Chau is one of the few places in Vietnam with a genuine fresh milk and yoghurt culture, a legacy of the state dairy farm established in the 1970s.
+For the tea hills specifically: go early, dress in light or bright colours for photos, and treat the plantations with the same respect you'd give a working farm.

 Insider Tips